 For potential new students!
 I have openings for possible research projects in the following areas:

-- Magnetic perpetual motion debunker.
-In teaching introductory electromagnetism, I have been fascinated by the long history of pseudo-scientific perpetual-motion machines, especially those based on the apparently “free” work done by magnetic fields.
+- Debunk magnetic perpetual motion.
+In teaching introductory electromagnetism, I have become fascinated by the long history of pseudo-scientific perpetual-motion machines, especially those based on the apparently “free” work done by magnetic fields.
 But while they make for great discussion, it would be so much better to try and actually build one and demonstrate exactly why they cannot work!
 The particular example I have in mind is the Taisnerius engine, named after the Jesuit priest Jean Taisner, who wrote about it in 1572.
 (He actually stole it from Petrus Peregrinus de Maricourt, who wrote the first quasi-scientific book on magnetism … in 1269!)
-This project requires an experimentally inclined student who has passed PHYS 242 (calculus-based Introductory Physics II).
+This project requires an experimentally adept student who has passed PHYS 242 (calculus-based Introductory Physics II).

-- Limits on higher-dimensional dark matter from gamma-ray background radiation.
+- Put limits on higher-dimensional dark matter from gamma-ray background radiation.
 Working with previous student Jack Mitcham, I have calculated that candidates for dark matter within certain higher-dimensional “braneworld scenarios” can be ruled out because they produce excessive amounts of gamma-ray background radiation.
 These results depended on a rough approximation and were never published.
 The project is to improve the model and present or publish the results.
-It would suit a student who has taken PHYS 307 (Mathematical Physics), has an interest in relativity and cosmology, and is comfortable with (or willing to learn) Mathematica and LaTeX.
+It would suit a student who has taken at least one astronomy course plus PHYS 307 (Mathematical Physics), has an interest in cosmology and particle physics, and is comfortable with (or willing to learn) Mathematica and LaTeX.

 If you are interested in pursuing any of these opportunities, or if you have some other project idea that you’d like to discuss, feel free to contact me directly.